minhduccao/NagBot/README.md

 # NagBot
-Discord bot to for water and posture checks
+Discord bot for water and posture checks